 Received your recent letters with some delay.
 We have been moving and left camp near Wilmington early this month.
 We are part Sherman’s Army and Strickland is still with us.
 He leads us north where we repair Lee’s old supply rail lines and roads.
 Mostly they lay in the swamps so the work is hard and we always are ready to fight if needed.
 Hood came here after we drove him to Alabama and we can hear the cannon fire on him to our left as we go north.
-We are near Kinston now and if we keep chasing the rebels we will soon be near Raleigh I suppose………
+We are near Kinston now and if we keep chasing the rebels and we will soon be in Raleigh I suppose………

 March 26, 1865